InfAnalysis/minimal-LRU/README.md

 ## Requirements & Installation

-To run the tested tasks mentioned below on your own machine, configure your environment using the Anaconda virtual environment configuration file located at `./envconfig/Task_1to4_env.yml` (examined) or
+To run the tested tasks mentioned below on your own machine, configure your environment using the Anaconda virtual environment configuration file located at `./envconfig/Task_1to4_env.yml` (recommended) or
-In a Python 3.9 environment, run `pip install -r requirements.txt` (not examined).
+In a Python 3.9 environment, run `pip install -r requirements.txt`.
 The GPU installation of JAX can be tricky; further instructions are available on how to install it [here](https://github.com/google/jax#installation).
 PyTorch needs to be installed carefully because of interference issues with JAX: install the CPU version of PyTorch from [this page](https://pytorch.org/get-started/locally/).